SRoddis/BricksFx/README.md

 `BricksFx` brings you the possibility to describe your code "`Bricks`".
 You can describe all the interfaces you want to expose and keep the implementation internal.
 The binding mechanism makes it easy to add your code to an existing or new project.
-The main DI-containers are supported.
+The common DI-containers are supported.
 If you want to use a different one, then you can write a custom `ContainerAdapter`.

 And yes, that means you have to use interfaces.
 But that is what you should do… always!